One-loop mass corrections and decay widths of Type II heavy string states

-We plan to continue our investigation and study mass corrections and mixings among more general massive Type II superstring states in the NS-NS sector.
+We plan to continue our investigation and study mass corrections and mixing among more general massive Type II superstring states in the NS-NS sector.
 Thanks to SUSY, this should be sufficient to identify the structure of the one-loop mass matrix at arbitrary level \cite{Hanany:2010da,Bianchi:2003wx,Beisert:2003te}.
 We hope to be able soon to give support to our `conjecture' that the (type II) superstring spectrum be governed by some random matrix theory, in spite of the tight constraints imposed by the integrable nature of the worldsheet dynamics.
 This should not come as a surprise, since the chaotic nature of the spectrum of anomalous dimensions of N=4 SYM that is dual to Type IIB on $AdS_5{\times}S^5$ has been argued to hold \cite{McLoughlin:2022jyt}, notwithstanding the integrability of the `super-spin-chain' underlying the tree-level (sphere) mixing of operators in the planar limit.
-Further circumstantial support to our conjecture comes from recent investigations of the dynamics of highly excited string states that have revealed interesting chaotic properties \cite{Gross:2021gsj,Bianchi:2022mhs,Firrotta:2023wem,Hashimoto:2022bll,Bianchi:2023uby}.
+An early exploration of the asymptotic regime of one-loop string amplitudes was carried out in \cite{Baccianti:2026lpc}, proving the current interest of the community in the topic.\\ Further circumstantial support to our conjecture comes from recent investigations of the dynamics of highly excited string states that have revealed interesting chaotic properties \cite{Gross:2021gsj,Bianchi:2022mhs,Firrotta:2023wem,Hashimoto:2022bll,Bianchi:2023uby}.
 That an intricate mixing should take place among generic string states, leading to a chaotic spectrum with level repulsion, was originally motivated by the quest for a string description of hadronic resonances.